 HOW many sapphire colours are there?
-Most people think of a gem that’s blue.
-But did you know that sapphires exist in a whole rainbow range of colours?
+When most people think of a sapphire, they think of a gem that’s blue.
+But sapphires actually exist in a whole rainbow-range of colours.

 Sapphires are one of the ‘Big Three Gemstones’, alongside emeralds and rubies.
 They’re formed from a mineral called corundum.